-These two male Warthogs were having a little fight over a lady and she decided after a few minutes to run off and leave them to it!
+These two male Warthogs were having a little fight over a lady.
+She decided after a few minutes to run off and leave them to it!
 Wow at this point all had gone so well and we had been having an amazing Durban day safari.

 Next was the Male Impala with a Warthog in the same picture as they share habitat.

-I have forgotten that we actually saw a big male Giraffe just after the Elephant which was amazing as he was right next to the road feeding and every so often would lift his head up to look at us.
+I have forgotten that we actually saw a big male Giraffe just after the Elephant.
+This was amazing as he was right next to the road feeding.
+Every so often would lift his head up to look at us.

-We continued our Durban day safari and found a Crash of Rhino near to the road the best part was it was a Male and a mother and her calf.
+We continued our Durban day safari and found a Crash of Rhino.
+The best part was it was a Male, his mother and her calf.
 What made it even better was that a Warthog was with them.

 Sometime on our safaris when we see Warthogs from a distance with Rhino I think it looks like a baby Rhino… This is all again that they share habitat and eat similar things like Grass.

-It was time to look at a view point over the river and in the reeds we spotted a good sized herd of Buffalo which then left the rivers edge and moved up into the grassy plains.
+It was time to look at a view point over the river.
+In the reeds we spotted a good sized herd of Buffalo which then left the rivers edge and moved up into the grassy plains.
 It was here we got a good photo of them.